patching...

 Late November Deal Leaves Customers Angry

-Word of the acquisition originally reached Patch after customers at the Bally's Willow Grove location called in complaints on Dec.
+Word of the acquisition originally reached Patch after customers at the location on Dec.
 4. LA Fitness had purchased 171 clubs throughout the country from Bally's, including 13 in the Philadelphia region, and all customer contracts at those locations, with the exception of lifetime memberships.

 This left many customers, some of whom had paid thousands of dollars for their memberships up until federal law made the creation of such contracts illegal in the mid-'90s, feeling like they had been kicked to the curb.